Venus Bay, Victoria

 The Second Estate is home to Nos.
 4 and 5 beaches as well as the popular fishing jetty on Anderson's Inlet.
 At the edge of the Second Estate is an elevated viewing platform that allows visitors to look out across Anderson's Inlet and view the many kangaroos that call the quiet eastern shores home.

 The Third Estate is a sparsely populated and underdeveloped area leading to the tip of the peninsula (Point Smythe).
 This estate has the Doyle's Road foreshore reserve and the Point Smythe reservation, home to many wandering tracks that lead to secluded beaches on both shores of the peninsula and to the tip at the mouth of Anderson's Inlet.

+The town attracted significant media attention in 1978, when human remains were discovered near a shovel, 1940s-era handbag, and pre-1950s coinage during the preparations for construction of a beach house.
+Speculation was rampant that the remains were those of the "Lady of the Swamp," Maragret Clement of Tullaree.
+Clement had disappeared without a trace from her dilapidated mansion, 10 kilometres from Venus Bay in 1952.
+However, the subsequent coronial inquiry was unable to link her disappearance to the remains and returned an open finding.

 The Tour de Tarwin is held every Easter and is a joint Venus Bay/Tarwin Lower initiative.
 Whilst it is a cycling event at heart, everyone including walkers are encouraged to participate.

 In recent years the residents of Venus Bay and nearby Tarwin Lower (5 km closer to Melbourne) have fought off developers seeking to drain the environmental wetlands and set up marina and resort developments.
 Today the fight appears to be strongly in the favour of the local residents.

 In 2017, the locals at Venus Bay stated their displeasure over excessive harvesting of the pipi shellfish by daytrippers who came from Melbourne.
 Some incidents of vandalism were reported from the area.
 However, the locals urged that the anger was not racially charged, but was a misguided attempt to safeguard the ecological balance of the region by attacking pipi collectors rather than seeking regulatory change from appropriate authorities.